-Amongst the most frequently prescribed medications on Earth, benzodiazepines (also known informally as “benzos”) are used to treat a broad range of disorders thanks to their sedative, hypnotic and muscle relaxant properties; however, they are also amongst the most commonly abused drugs worldwide thanks to their pleasurable effects and the relative ease with which they may be obtained, and have caused widespread damage as a result of their habit-forming qualities and their associated side effects.
-Benzodiazepine addiction is a significant problem in the UK, as elsewhere, with benzos being the second most commonly abused prescription medications in the country, behind only opioids.
+Amongst the most frequently prescribed medications on Earth, benzodiazepines are used to treat a broad range of disorders thanks to their sedative, hypnotic and muscle relaxant properties.
+However, they are also amongst the most commonly abused drugs thanks to their superficially pleasurable effects and the relative ease with which they may be obtained.
+These medicaments have caused widespread damage as a result of their habit-forming qualities and their associated side effects.
+Benzodiazepine addiction is a significant problem in the UK, as elsewhere.

 Call our admissions line 24 hours a day to get help.